 Quality of Life

-When it comes to quality of life, each patient has his or her own vision.
+When it comes to quality of life, each patient has their own vision.

 "Each suffering is unique.
 Each individual is unique, and each family and the dynamics are unique," Chan says.